Why Your Arguments Keep Repeating (And the Exercises That Actually Fix Them) [Part 2]

 Beyond Basic Communication: The Role of Emotional Intelligence

-1. Recognize your emotional triggers - Identify specific words, tones, or situations that reliably provoke strong emotional responses in you.
+1. Spot your triggers - Identify specific words, tones, or situations that reliably provoke strong responses in you.

-3. Connect emotions to needs - Behind every strong emotion is an unmet need.
-Practice identifying what need is driving your emotional response.
+3. Translate emotions into needs - Behind every strong emotion is a need.
+Practice naming it.

-5. Be curious about your partner’s emotional landscape - Ask open-ended questions about their feelings and listen without judgment.
+5. Stay curious about your partner - Ask open-ended questions and listen without judgment.

 For an in-depth exploration of how your personality type influences your emotional responses and communication style, check out our Enneagram Communication Guide.